 A goal of the Foundation is to collect, curate, and share leading practices and practical tools that have helped financial services firms (and leading companies from other industries) adopt Open Source software practices.
 Through the Open Source Readiness program we provide a staged approach to deeper open source engagement, producing documentation, training, and tools for firms at every stage of open source readiness.

 Our Open Source Readiness Program is also closely aligned with our Member Success initiative focused on helping our members achieve strategic, efficient and compliant open source software engagement.
-Through our Member Success initiative we offer our bespoke support and guidance on both open source readiness and broader engagement with our FINOS Programs and the community.
-This is just one of many Membership Benefits.
+Through our Member Success initiative we offer our bespoke support and guidance on both open source readiness and broader engagement with our FINOS Programs and the community -- just one of many Membership Benefits.

 Just as organizations working in financial services may face unique obstacles when first using Open Source, developers building in (or for) the financial services industry often encounter challenges that their peers in other sectors may not face, or at least not to the same degree.
 These may include: